Hackers News Hackers News

 Marcus Rodriguez

-The program operates on a tiered trust model advanced AI cyber capabilities are made broadly available to defenders, but access scales based on validation, accountability, and demonstrated safeguards.
+The program operates under a structured trust framework, where sophisticated AI cyber capabilities are made available to cybersecurity professionals.
+Access levels are meticulously scaled based on rigorous validation, accountability protocols, and demonstrated adherence to safety measures by participating entities.

-OpenAI positions this as a direct response to the growing asymmetry between attackers leveraging AI tools and defenders who often lack equivalent resources.
+OpenAI frames this program as a critical response to the growing disparity in capabilities between cyber attackers, who are increasingly leveraging AI tools, and defenders, who frequently lack comparable resources.

 Who Has Joined the Program

-These organizations will use GPT-5.4-Cyber to enhance real-world defensive operations, generate threat intelligence, and help OpenAI refine safety systems through practical deployment feedback.
+These organizations will deploy GPT-5.4-Cyber to enhance their real-world defensive operations, generate crucial threat intelligence, and provide feedback to OpenAI, which will in turn refine the model’s safety systems through practical application.

-OpenAI also granted access to the U.S. Center for AI Standards and Innovation (CAISI) and the UK AI Security Institute for independent testing, reinforcing its commitment to third-party oversight.
+In a move to ensure independent oversight, OpenAI has also granted access to the U.S. Center for AI Standards and Innovation (CAISI) and the UK AI Security Institute for independent testing and evaluation.

-Recognizing that most software teams lack 24/7 security operations coverage, OpenAI committed $10 million in API credits through its Cybersecurity Grant Program to extend access to its frontier models to under-resourced defenders.
+Recognizing that many software development teams operate without round-the-clock security operations, OpenAI has committed $10 million in API credits through its Cybersecurity Grant Program.
+This initiative aims to extend access to its frontier AI models to under-resourced defenders.

-Additional teams with proven track records in open-source and critical infrastructure security can apply directly through OpenAI’s grant portal.
+Additional teams demonstrating strong track records in open-source and critical infrastructure security are encouraged to apply directly via OpenAI’s grant portal.

 The Defense-First Philosophy

-OpenAI’s framing is clear: cyber defense is a collective challenge.
-The program is designed to generate shared learnings across participants, improve model safety through real-world use, and push the frontier of defensive research.
+OpenAI’s underlying philosophy for this program is clear: cybersecurity is a shared challenge requiring collective action.
+The initiative is structured to foster shared insights among participants, improve the safety of the AI models through real-world deployment, and advance the state of defensive research.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.